Who Knew Sugar-Free Could Taste So Sweet?

 Monk fruit extract contains zero calories or net carbohydrates so it’s also a great keto sweetener and won’t spike blood sugar.

-On its own, monk fruit extract is sweeter than white sugar, but lacks the bulk of traditional sugar.
-However, when it’s combined with another bulking ingredient, like erythritol in Splenda Monk Fruit Sweetener, it can be used just like sugar in a 1 to 1 replacement ratio.
-This makes it a great choice for a natural sugar substitute for baked goods.
+On its own, monk fruit extract is sweeter than white sugar, but lacks the volume and texture of traditional sugar.
+However, when it’s combined with other ingredients, like erythritol in Splenda Monk Fruit Sweetener, it can be used just like sugar in a 1 to 1 replacement ratio.
+This makes it a great choice for a plant-based sugar substitute for baked goods.

 Erythritol is a sugar alcohol that the body doesn’t fully digest so it provides very few calories.
 It’s a little less sweet than traditional sugar and helps balance the sweetness of the monk fruit to create an ideal sugar replacement.